It’s not a Monopoly property, it’s a paleocontinent.

 An ice age is a succession of alternating glaciations and interglaciations, spanning at least one million years.

 During the last deglaciation, western Russia including the area in and around Moscow remained covered by glacial and fluvioglacial deposits that were tens of meters thick in some places.
-Eventually, as the glaciers continued to retreat and melt, they left a 1.5 – 2.5-km-thick sedimentary massif over the crystalline basement rock.
+Eventually, as the glaciers continued to retreat and melt, they left a one-and-a-half to two-and-a-half kilometer-thick sedimentary massif over the crystalline basement rock.
 This process formed the modern topography with the valleys of the Moscow River and its tributaries and soon thereafter, humans would arrive to reshape it.